RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 1.md

 ### Question # 76 - Why does the physical location of your data backup and/or BC/DR failover environment matter?
 A. It may affect regulatory compliance.
 B. Lack of physical security.
-C. Environmental factors such as humidity     .
+C. Environmental factors such as humidity.
 D. It doesn’t matter.
 Data can be saved anywhere without consequence.
 Answer: A.

 Depending on your industry and the nature of your data, moving information into another jurisdiction may affect or invalidate your regulatory compliance.
 Cloud providers, wherever they are located, should compensate for environmental and physical security factors, so this should have no impact on your potential risk; options B and C are incorrect.